 A common situation that causes confusion is when a visa has been approved and issued but not yet stamped in the passport.
 Understanding the rules around cancel employment visa before stamping helps avoid unnecessary complications.

 If an employment visa is cancelled before stamping, the situation is straightforward from a residency standpoint.
-Since the visa was never stamped, no active residency status was established, and technically no grace period applies in the traditional sense.Â
+Since the visa was never stamped, no active residency status was established, and technically no grace period applies in the traditional sense.

 However, an entry permit or pre-approval may have been issued, and that document must also be formally cancelled through the employer and the relevant immigration authority to ensure the record is clean in the system.

-If you entered the UAE on an entry permit tied to the new employment visa and the visa is subsequently cancelled before stamping, you will be treated as holding a visit entry status.Â
+If you entered the UAE on an entry permit tied to the new employment visa and the visa is subsequently cancelled before stamping, you will be treated as holding a visit entry status.
+The standard rules for that entry category apply, and you should confirm your exact legal status with ICP or GDRFA before making any decisions.Â

-The standard rules for that entry category apply, and you should confirm your exact legal status with ICP or GDRFA before making any decisions.
 In any case involving cancel employment visa before stamping, seeking clarification directly from ICP or through a document clearing service is the safest approach to avoid a status gap.

 What If the Employer Cancels Your Visa Without Notice

-One of the most stressful scenarios is discovering that an employer has initiated the employment visa cancellation process without informing the employee.Â
+One of the most stressful scenarios is discovering that an employer has initiated the employment visa cancellation process without informing the employee.
+This does happen, and the rules after visa cancellation in UAE provide clear channels for addressing it.

 If your visa has been cancelled without your knowledge or consent, the first step is to check your visa status online through the ICP Smart Services portal or the GDRFA Dubai portal using your passport number or Unified Number.Â

-If cancellation is confirmed, note the cancellation date so you know exactly when your 30-day grace period began.
+If cancellation is confirmed, note the cancellation date so you know exactly when your grace period began.

 If the cancellation was processed without the correct MOHRE procedures being followed, or if end-of-service entitlements were not paid, you have the right to file a complaint through MOHRE.Â